ALLOPREGNANOLONE ………………………………………….float high above your clouds

 SUMMARY

-Allopregnanolone, a neurosteroid derived from progesterone, does brain maintenance and repair.
+Allopregnanolone, a neurosteroid derived from progesterone, performs brain and nerve maintenance and repair.

 Its assistants are pregnenolone, progesterone, DHEA and triiodothyronine.